 When you respond it is based in love and because of a conscious decision to act in a way that makes the relationship with your child stronger.

-This is how a biting scenario might look when approached from the unconditional parenting perspective.
+This is how a biting scenario might look when approached from the traditional, unconditional parenting perspective.

 Child B clenches tightly onto Child A's arm with her teeth as Child A screams in pain as.